ballerina-platform/ballerina-dev-website/learn/guides/generating-code-documentation.md

 Generating API Documentation
 Saved to: apidocs
 ```
->**Note:** If you replaced the existing code in `math/modules/world/world.bal` file, you might get a compilation error.
-This is due to the sample unit tests in `math/modules/world/tests/lib_test.bal` file.
-In that case you can delete the `math/modules/world/tests` directory and run the `bal doc` command again.
+>**Note:** If you replaced the existing code in  the `math/modules/world/world.bal` file, you might get a compilation error.
+This is due to the sample unit tests in the`math/modules/world/tests/lib_test.bal` file.
+In that case, delete the `math/modules/world/tests` directory, and run the `bal doc` command again.

 `target/apidocs/user/math/0.1.0` folder would contain the following;
 ```bash